 Stop for a famous East Kimberley sunset, the perfect finish, before docking and being transported back to your accommodation at around 6pm.

-You won’t believe how much you can see and do and experience in a day.Family Friendly Public Toilet
+You won’t believe how much you can see, do and experience in a day!Family Friendly Public Toilet

-This is their Ord River Day Tour in reverse and with an additional highlight.
-They’ll collect you from your accommodation at 9am for a short drive to the Marina where your modern Triple J Tours boat will be ready for boarding.
+They’ll collect you from your accommodation for a short drive to the Marina where your modern Triple J Tours boat will be ready for boarding.

-Leaving Lake Argyle township, we’ll stop by the historic Argyle Downs Homestead Museum, the new site of the original Durack Homestead, rebuilt stone by stone.
+Leaving Lake Argyle township, you’ll stop by the historic Argyle Downs Homestead Museum, the new site of the original Durack Homestead, rebuilt stone by stone.

-Travel back to Kununurra via Durack country, 70 kilometres until they return you to your accommodation at 3.30pm.Family Friendly Public Toilet
+Travel back to Kununurra via Durack country, 70 kilometres until you are returned you to your accommodation.Family Friendly Public Toilet